The DfE have recently reinforced the need

 Throughout the school year we welcome visits from the police service to reinforce the message of right and wrong, the fire brigade (fire safety) and PCSO (community safety etc) which all aid the children and support us in our teaching of right and wrong.

-Within our school children are encouraged to use their Building Learning Power (BLP) capacities which leads to making their own choices, knowing that they are in a safe and supportive environment to enable them to do this.
+Within our school children are encouraged to use their Creativity Collaborative habits of learning which leads to making their own choices, knowing that they are in a safe and supportive environment to enable them to do this.

 Through our curriculum delivery, lesson design and Social, Moral, Spiritual and Cultural (SMSC) sessions, we discuss different choices that the children can make and encourage them to make the right choices.